-A Renfrewshire Councillor, Paul Mack, has been disqualified by the Standards Commission for misconduct following a Hearing held at Renfrewshire House, Paisley on 10 September 2020, at which he was found to have behaved repeatedly in an unwarranted and offensive manner towards two other councillors, as well as to the Chief Executive and other officers.
+A Renfrewshire Councillor, Paul Mack, has been disqualified by the Standards Commission for misconduct following a Hearing held online on 3 May 2021, at which he was found to have behaved repeatedly in a manner which was harassing, threatening and offensive towards two other councillors, as well as to the Chief Executive and other officers.

-The Panel heard that Councillor Mack had made a number of serious and unfounded allegations about the allocation of a council property to the family member of Councillor Devine.
+At the Hearing, which was held in Councillor Mack's absence, the Panel heard that Councillor Mack had made a number of serious and unfounded allegations about the allocation of a council property to the family member of another councillor.
 The allocation was the subject of a review by the Council's Chief Auditor and then Audit Scotland, who concluded that the Council property was appropriately let and that there was no influence, or opportunity for influence, over the selection process, by any elected member.

-Despite this, and without any evidence to the contrary, Councillor Mack had embarked upon a course of conduct in which he made accusations of corruption and cronyism, and of covering up criminal activity, towards Councillor Devine, the Chief Executive and senior Council staff.
+Despite this, and without any evidence to the contrary, Councillor Mack had embarked upon a course of conduct in which he made wholly unwarranted accusations of corruption and cronyism, and of covering up criminal activity, towards the other councillor, the Chief Executive and senior Council staff.
 Councillor Mack had further demanded the suspension of senior officers, again without any justification.

-Professor Kevin Dunion, OBE, Convener of the Standards Commission and Chair of the Hearing Panel, said: "At every turn when confronted with findings which have shown him to be in the wrong, Councillor Mack has compounded his misconduct by making still more offensive and damaging allegations.
-The requirement for Councillors to behave with courtesy and respect towards fellow Councillors and staff is fundamental to the Code of Conduct.
-Councillor Mack has shown scant regard for his obligations, not just in these cases, but previously when he was suspended for breaches of the Code for disrespect.
-He has provided no justification, no apology, and no undertaking to avoid similar conduct in the future.
-Imposing a sanction of disqualification is not one we have come to lightly but is warranted and necessary to reflect his repeated wilful misconduct."
+Mr Paul Walker, Chair of the Hearing Panel, said: "Even when confronted with independent findings which confirmed him to be in the wrong, Councillor Mack compounded his misconduct by continuing to make offensive and damaging allegations.
+A fundamental element of the Code of Conduct is the requirement for Councillors to behave with courtesy and respect towards fellow Councillors and staff.
+Councillor Mack has shown little regard for his obligations, not just in these cases, but on previous occasions when he was suspended for breaches of the Code for disrespect.
+He has provided no justification, no apology, and no undertaking to avoid similar conduct in the future, and indeed his participation in the whole process has been minimal.
+Imposing a sanction of disqualification is not one we have come to lightly but the Panel is satisfied, in the circumstances that it is fully warranted and necessary to protect others and to reflect Councillor Mack's repeated wilful misconduct and unwillingness to change his behaviour."

-The Standards Commission Panel accepted that Councillor Mack was entitled to raise concerns about the allocation of council housing, particularly if he was doing so on behalf of a constituent.
-However having heard evidence, reviewed emails sent to other councillors, senior officers and a journalist over a period of some seven months in 2019, and watched a video recording of comments made in public at a Council meeting on 27 June 2019, the Panel was satisfied that Councillor Mack had sought repeatedly to allege serious wrongdoing by a widening number of individuals.
+The Hearing Panel accepted that Councillor Mack was entitled to raise concerns about the allocation of council housing, particularly if he was doing so on behalf of a constituent.
+However, having heard evidence, reviewed emails sent to other councillors, senior officers and a journalist over a period of some seven months in 2019, and watched a video recording of comments made in public at a Council meeting on 27 June 2019, the Panel was satisfied that Councillor Mack had sought repeatedly to allege serious wrongdoing by a widening number of individuals.
 This was despite no evidence of wrongdoing being found during any investigation (including the independent inquiry).
-The

-Panel noted that Councillor Mack had not produced any evidence to support his claims at any stage.
+The Panel noted that Councillor Mack had not produced any evidence to support his claims at any stage.